bravoalpha79/MothRadar/TESTING.md

 _Validation: Revalidate Python code of tickets/views.py.
 Verify that pagination is disabled for the search view, but is unaffected for other ticket list views and filters._

+Outcome: Fix implemented, Python code successfully revalidated.
+Search view is no longer paginated so the issue is absent, and pagination on all other views/filters is unaffected.

-**Conclusion: the issue will need to be fixed in a later version of the app.**
+**Conclusion: the issue has been fixed.
+A better fix will be attempted in a future version.**
 ***
 **Issue #2: Ticket list view and detail view needlessly display time (H:MM) of ticket creation.**